Shader Interfaces

 render pass instance.

-The fragment shader output variables are matched by the Location
+The fragment shader output variables are matched by the Location and

-decorations to specified color attachments.
+Component decorations to specified color attachments.

-The fragment shader output variables listed by OpEntryPoint
+The fragment shader output variables listed by OpEntryPoint with the

-storage class form the fragment output interface.
+Output storage class form the fragment output interface.

-These variables must be identified with a Location
+These variables must be identified with a Location decoration.

-They can also be identified with a Component
+They can also be identified with a Component decoration and/or an

-Index
+Index decoration.

 For the purposes of interface matching: variables declared without a

-decoration are considered to have a Component
+Component decoration are considered to have a Component decoration

-of zero, and variables declared without an Index
+of zero, and variables declared without an Index decoration are

-considered to have an Index
+considered to have an Index decoration of zero.

-A fragment shader output variable identified with a Location
+A fragment shader output variable identified with a Location decoration

 of i is associated with